mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 the tools that we need.

-To install the sbt, we have to install the `curl` application to be able to download the artifacts via http calls.
-Downloaded artifact will be installed by the `dpkg` command.
+To install the sbt, we have to install the `curl` application to be able to download the artifacts via HTTP calls.
+The downloaded artifact will be installed by the `dpkg` command.
 We can run all the commands in one step by using the pipe `|` as described above.

 ```yml